 On 18.1.2018, the 5 Judge bench of the Supreme Court comprising Chief Justice Dipak Misra, Justices A.M.
 Khanwilkar, D.Y.
 Chandrachud, A.K.
-Sikri and Ashok Bhushan continued with the hearings in the Aadhaar Act case (Puttaswamy v UOI) The case will decide the constitutional validity of the Aadhaar Act.
+Sikri and Ashok Bhushan continued with the hearings in this case.

-On the first day of the case, Mr. Shyam Divan representing the petitioners made broad arguments against the Aadhaar Programme as well as the Act.
+On the first day of arguments in this case, Mr. Shyam Divan representing the petitioners, made broad arguments against the Aadhaar Programme as well as the Act.
 He argued that the architecture did not have adequate safeguards for data security and gave several instances of the programme being carried out in violation of the past court orders.

 Mr. Divan began the 2nd day’s arguments by drawing a distinction between deterministic and probabilistic methods of identification.
 He presented diagrams outlining the enrollment and authentication processes and submitted that the low-quality machine used at the time of authentication had led to the exclusion of genuine beneficiaries.
 Justice Chandrachud observed that authentication might not work for manual labourers and aged people and Mr. Divan agreed.